 Palliative care isn’t hospice care, and it’s not only for end of life.
 You can receive palliative care at any stage of your cancer journey.
 Many people continue to have cancer treatments while receiving palliative care.

-Feeling fatigued all the time can be one of the most challenging parts of late-stage lung cancer.
+Feeling fatigued all the time can be one of the most challenging parts of advanced lung cancer.
 Physical, emotional, and mental fatigue can keep you from your daily activities.

 The cancer itself or the treatments you receive can cause fatigue.
 A number of strategies can help you to cope: